How to Create Team Policies on Croissant: Control Spend, Regions & Enforcement

 A Tailored Workspace Program for Your Organization

-Croissant team policies give People Operations teams full control over how their teams use flexible workspaces.
-Whether you need to cap monthly spend, limit bookings to specific regions, or require manager approval before a booking is confirmed — policies let you define the rules that match your organization's needs.
+Croissant team policies give People Operations full control over how teams use flexible workspaces.
+Cap monthly spend, limit bookings to specific regions, or require manager approval before a booking is confirmed — policies let you set the rules that fit your organization.

 Target sub-teams, set frequencies, and layer multiple policies together.
 Here's how it works.